Preparing For The Year 6 Transition To Secondary School: How To Make Sure Your Pupils Are Ready

 Are they fully prepared for the transition from Year 6 to secondary school?

-One of my local secondaries decided to look in more detail, with Year 6 teacher input, at what we expected children to be once they arrived at their new school.
+One of my local secondaries decided to look in more detail, with year 6 teacher input, at what they expected children to be once they arrived.
 This is what we came up with.
+We wanted pupils to be:

-Obviously, there are many other traits we would expect children to have (and then there is the obvious necessity to know their academic ability) but these are the ones that we felt were a good starting point; a strong set of qualities that will help children to cope more fully with the social and emotional sides of secondary life.
+There are many other traits we would hope for, and of course schools still need to know a child’s academic ability.
+But these felt like a strong starting point: a set of qualities that help children cope with the social and emotional side of secondary life.
+Here is why each one matters.

 But why did we feel that these points in particular were important when looking at the Year 6 to Year 7 transition?